 The right use of makeup can work wonders to accentuate and reshape your lips.
 Experiment with several lip shades, lip liners, and concealers to find the perfect fit for you.
 Each lip type must follow unique makeup tips to make it healthy and attractive.

 Fillers, both permanent and temporary, can help you achieve successful and promising results.
-Hyaluronic acid and polyacrylamide are the most widely used fillers for your lips.
+Hyaluronic acidi XAn acid used cosmetically either by ingesting it or using it topically to treat wounds or aging skin and to keep the skin hydrated. and polyacrylamidei XA synthetic polymer found in cleansers and lotions used for skin care as a film-forming, foaming, and soothing agent. are the most widely used fillers for your lips (5).

 - Collagen Filler: Collagen is a naturally occurring protein in the body and helps make your lips smooth and plump.

-- Silicon Filler: It is a permanent lip filler and hard to reverse its effects.
+- Silicone Filler: It is a permanent lip filler and hard to reverse its effects.
 Silicone fillers are pre-made and usually cheaper than temporary fillers.
+However, they are not recommended as they can become lumpy and move and are dangerous.

 Botox, also known as lip flip, can make your lips look fuller.
-This involves injecting a small amount of botox around your lips.
+This involves injecting a small amount of botox above the upper lip near the cupid’s bow and near the corners of the mouth.
 It helps relax your lips and naturally curl them upwards like a flip.
-This technique plumps your lips and helps smoothen wrinkles and fine lines around your mouth.
+This technique plumps your lips and helps smoothen wrinkles and fine lines around your mouth (7).

 This minimally invasive procedure uses tiny dissolvable threads to restore your body’s natural collagen production.
 It can last up to two years and help define the lip area.
 Nova threads can also fade lip wrinkles and prevent the formation of fine lines.